municipio-se/municipio-deployment/README.md

 ## Contribution
 You may contribute to this repository if you feel that anything is missing.
 Simply send a pull request, and we will review it as soon as possible.

+## Suggested target environment
+We do suggest that you include the following softare on the target machine.

+- NGINX
+- PHP 7.4 or later
+- Redis
+- Rsync (required for deplyment)